 Pegasus

 Pegasus is a constellation in the Northern sky.
-In Greek mythology Pegasus is a magical horse with wings.
-One of the stories about Pegasus says that his hooves dug out a spring and anyone who drink the water was given the gift of writing poetry.
+In Greek mythology, Pegasus is a magical horse with wings.
+One of the stories about Pegasus says that his hooves dug out a spring, and anyone who drank the water was given the gift of writing poetry.

 Draco